swyddfa/esbonio/docs/lsp/getting-started.rst

 .. confval:: sphinx.buildDir (string)

-   By default the language server will choose a cache directory (as determined by `appdirs <https://pypi.org/project/appdirs>`_) to place Sphinx's build output.
+   By default the language server will choose a cache directory (as determined by `platformdirs <https://pypi.org/project/platformdirs>`_) to place Sphinx's build output.
    This option can be used to force the language server to use a location of your choosing, currently accepted values include:

    - ``/path/to/src/`` - An absolute path